cxw620/rust-polyglot/src/libs.md

 that resemble bespoke language features.

 When searching for libraries,
-usually use "recent downloads" for the search order on `crates.io`.
+usually use the opinionated catalogue at [`lib.rs`](https://lib.rs).
-It's inexact but is likely to give you fate-sharing with the rest of the community, at least.
+Or use "recent downloads" for the search order on `crates.io`, which is inexact but is likely to give you fate-sharing with the rest of the community, at least.